dvishchu/labent-1497/docs/source/task_01.rst

 .. note::

-    In the outputs below, you can see that IP addresses 172.16.101.1 / 172.16.102.1 have incomplete ARP entry.
+    In the outputs below, you can see that IP addresses 172.16.101.1 / 172.16.102.1 have ``incomplete`` ARP entry.
 These IP addresses are used as default gateways for their respective subnet.
 Purpose of this lab task is to demonstrate L2 connectivity, and these IP addresses will be added as part of next lab task, where we will be configuring L3 connectivity over fabric.

 H11 node

 .. code-block:: console
     :linenos:
+    :emphasize-lines: 5,6
     :class: highlight-command

     cfg01-H11# show ip arp